A Comprehensive Augmentation Framework for Anomaly Detection: Method

 The purpose of this method is to enhance the ability to discern anomalies that are closely distributed to the normal distribution.
 The anomaly created should essentially exhibit spatial proximity to its surroundings, manifesting in various forms such as bending or distortion, while not being limited to these manifestations.

 As illustrated in \cref{fig: process}, we first select a rectangular area and distort it according to a \(\sin\) curve.
 Then we take the absolute difference between the original image and the distorted image and use a threshold to filter their difference into a primitive mask \(M_o\).
-However, this process creates many scattered dots that distributes in the background.
+This process creates many scattered dots that are distributed in the background.
 Therefore, we use block reduce first and then resize the reduced image back to the original size before thresholding it.
 This operation connects visually near dots into contiguous regions and produces mask \(M_l\), but it also enlarges the original mask area.
-We calculated a pixel-wise product between \(M_o\) and the \(M_l\), and it preserve the dense areas and filter the noise.
-The masked regions in the original image are then replaced with the distorted area to get the final augmented image.
+We calculated a pixel-wise product between \(M_o\) and the \(M_l\), thus preserving the dense areas and filtering the noise.
+The final masked regions in the original image are then replaced with the distorted area to get the final augmented image.

 This simulation method is crucial in improving the reconstruction in a lot of classes because the normal samples often vary in detail.
 The reconstructive network could confuse these differences with subtle anomalies, leading to non-ideal results.
 The anomalies created by the NDAA method are similar to their surrounding area, thus pushing the network to discriminate the difference between them.